 JavaScript Object Notation (JSON)

 is a lightweight, text-based, language-independent syntax for defining data interchange formats.
-It was derived from the ECMAScript programming language, but is programming language independent.
+It was derived from the ECMAScript programming language but is programming language independent.
 JSON defines a small set of structuring rules for the portable representation of structured data.

 SOURCE: ECMA-404 The JSON data interchange syntax 2nd edition, December 2017